waterworth/chat-app/README.md

-# Getting Started with Create React App
+# Unnamed Chat App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The goal is to make a chat application that ties into Github.
+It will allow users to chat with other contributors on code repos in real time.

+## On download

+Download postgres.

+_TODO_ => This might be needed to be looked at as the code currently points towards my local postgresDB

+Run `npm i` on both the frontend and backend directories.

+Run `npx prisma studio` after Prisma is installed.
+Allows for GUI editing of the db.

 ## Available Scripts

 In the project directory, you can run:

+### Front End Scripts

-### `npm start`
+#### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`
+#### `npm run build`

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`
+#### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**